That-Dev-Girl-Sites/jhalabi.com/_posts/2021-11-17-am-writing.md

 layout: post
 title: "#amWriting"
 date: "2021-11-17"
+redirect_from: "/blog/am-writing"
 categories:
   - writing
+excerpt: It has been a busy year, and I have a big announcement!
 ---

 It has been a busy year!
 Between running after my newly-minted preschooler, excitedly settling into life as a fully remote worker, and remodeling our kitchen, you would think I would have time for little else.